 So there you have our round-up of the video series.
 We’ll leave you with one last inspiration.

-Authored by Wendy Greenwood, a Toronto-based marketing consultant and AMA Toronto Board member.
+Wendy Greenwood is a Toronto-based marketing consultant, part-time Professor and AMA Toronto Board Member.